The Boundedness Locus and baby Mandelbrot sets for some generalized McMullen maps: Abstract

-In this paper we study rational functions of the form \\ \mbox{$R_{n,a,c}(z) = z^n + \dfrac{a}{z^n} + c$} and hold either $a$ or $c$ fixed while the other varies.
-We show that for certain ranges of $a$, the $c$-parameter plane contains homeomorphic copies of the Mandelbrot set, as well as the $a$-plane for certain ranges of $c$.
+\mbox{$R_{n,a,c}(z) = z^n + \dfrac{a}{z^n} + c,$} with $n$ fixed and at least $3$, and hold either $a$ or $c$ fixed while the other varies.
+We locate some homeomorphic copies of the Mandelbrot set in the $c$-parameter plane for certain ranges of $a$, as well as in the $a$-plane for some $c$-ranges.

-We use techniques first introduced by Douady and Hubbard in \cite{douhub} that were applied for the subfamily \mbox{$R_{n,a,0}$} by Robert Devaney in \cite{dhalo}.
+We use techniques first introduced by Douady and Hubbard in \cite{douhub} that were applied for the subfamily \mbox{$R_{n,a,0}$} by Devaney in \cite{dhalo}.
 These techniques involve polynomial-like maps of degree two.